 What to Expect

-There are three ten week sessions during the year and a six week session in the summer.
+There are three nine-week sessions during the year and a five week session in the summer.
 Private individual and small group sessions may be reserved depending on time availability.

 Additional workshops in drawing, the figure and oil painting are occasionally featured.
 Ongoing with the classes will be opportunities to visit the Art Institute’s Print and Drawing department, to study watercolors from their collection, as well as view other relevant exhibitions in museums and galleries in the Chicago area.